 Amanda Brimmer gave an update on the OGWG per PowerPoint presentation.

 Mike Barna gave an update on the RTOWG per PowerPoint presentation.
-(Noteregardign modeling scenario slide: remaining workplan tasks are shown on the left while the table on the right is geared for focusing discussions with Ramboll.)
+(Note regarding modeling scenario slide: remaining workplan tasks are shown on the left while the table on the right is geared for focusing discussions with Ramboll.)

 Jay Baker and Kirk Baker gave an update on the RHPWG and associated subcommittees per PowerPoint presentation.